Howard and Harold McBride: Censorship and controversy

 Like the inclusion of LGBT characters on other children's programs, the inclusion of Howard and Harold McBride on The Loud House have been met with criticism from a particular group; the One Million Moms division of the American Family Association objected to scenes featuring the McBride parents and unsuccessfully pushed for the episode in which they first appeared to be edited to exclude the couple, saying that "Nickelodeon should stick to entertaining instead of pushing an agenda."
 Wayne Brady commented on the issue in an interview with The Arizona Republic, stating that "it's ridiculous in 2016 an animated series would rankle so many people because it happens to depict something that actually exists in real life."

 Episodes focusing on Howard and Harold were pulled from Nickelodeon's African channel.
 Other episodes in which the characters are featured or mentioned briefly are edited so that the McBride parents are not included.
 This decision was criticized by fans from South Africa, where gay marriage has been legal since 2006.
 Viacom stated that, since the feed reaches other African markets where homosexuality is suppressed, they would risk losing their broadcasting license by showing Howard and Harold.
 Their introductory episode was made available on the South African DStv's video on demand service following the controversy.
-The Arabic dub of the series never aired episodes with the McBride parents, but, however, modifies dialogue so that Howard speaks with a female voice and is referred to as Clyde's mother.
+In the Arabic dub, Howard was given a female voice actor and addressed as Clyde's mother, as homosexuality is widely seen as taboo in the Arab world and illegal in several, if not most Arab countries.
+His physical appearance was retained, only his voice and dialogue are altered.

+However, episodes featuring LGBT characters (e.g. Howard and Harold, Luna and Sam) were banned from airing on MBC 3.
 The McBrides are the second pair of children's characters whose same-sex relationship has been censored for foreign markets; the first was Ruby and Sapphire of Steven Universe.